Working for Peace on Earth and Peace with Earth since 1952

 Secretary - Frances Frazier carries a lifelong vision of justice and equality for all the world’s people.
 The values of family, education as empowerment and community connection/ action run strong in her background.
 She first came to PEP through her father Howard Frazier, the Executive Director from 1978 until his death in 1997, who during the Cold War made the U.S.S.R. accessible to many people through sponsoring Peace Cruises where open discussions, inquiry and friendships were encouraged .
 Frances has been in the arena of education and community activism for most of her adult life, and now teaches Citizenship and ESL classes to adult students in California.
 She has been a member of the board of Promoting Enduring Peace for six years.

 Administrator - Stanley Heller is a retired schoolteacher and a trade union member for over 40 years.
-He's host of the TV news magazine "The Struggle"
+He's host of the TV news magazine "The Struggle".
+He's written two books: The Uprising We Need and Zionist Betrayal of Jews.

 Editor, PeaceNews - Chris Zurcher